SuriyaVG/Ghee_Website/gheewebsite.md

 - All user input is validated with Zod.
 - Sensitive endpoints require authentication.
 - HTTPS is recommended for production deployments.
+- Admin dashboard navigation buttons (View Orders, Inventory Management) are now hidden unless the admin is logged in, preventing unauthenticated users from seeing or attempting to access admin pages.
+- CORS is now strictly restricted: in production, only the deployed frontend domain (`https://gsrghee-production.up.railway.app`) is allowed; in development, only `http://localhost:5173` is allowed.
+Wildcard origins are no longer permitted.

 ## Roadmap (Updated)
 - [x] Admin Panel for order management (login, view, logout, error handling)